snoyberg/snoyman.com/content/blog/stack-governance.md

 [extra]
 ogimage = "stack-governance.png"
 +++
 A few months back I [wrote about the Haskell Foundation](@/blog/haskell-foundation.md) and some of my plans with it.
 Earlier than that, I also spoke about [my thoughts on transparency](@/blog/transparency.md).
-Continuing on those two topics, I want to talk today about Stack's governance.
+Continuing on those topics, I want to talk today about Stack's governance.

-While it takes many things to make a project successful, two important aspects are clarity around __goals__ and __governance__.
+While it takes many things to make a project successful, clarity around __goals__ and __governance__ is vital.
 Let me provide two concrete examples I'm involved in:

 * Yesod's goal is: provide a standard MVC web framework that leverages Haskell's type system to avoid large classes of bugs.
 Its governance is: there are a bunch of committers who can do things, and ultimately a (hopefully benevolent) dictator for life, me.
 * Stackage's goal is: test large sets of open source Haskell packages for compatibility, making it easy for library users to pull in compatible package sets, and easy for authors to maintain their packages.
 Its governance is: there's a group of curators who come to consensus on decisions.